jmerlan/RvtSql/README.md

-This repository is intended for use by the Seattle Dynamo User Group.
+The Seattle Dynamo User Group would like to share what we've been working on.